Preparing for Twins – Here’s Your Handy Checklist

 3. Consult a Dietician

 Get healthy advice on your diet, preferably by a dietician.
 Some things to keep in mind are to consume sufficient proteins that will enable weight gain and provide for all the extra nutrition your babies need.
 Avoid food containing fatty acids and sugars.
-Try to sustain on foods that burn longer and provide long-term nourishment such as whole-grain bread and lots and lots of vegetables.
-Prioritize intake of food rich in iron content, such as leafy vegetables and beetroots.
-Avoid a high intake of vitamin A.
+Try to consume foods that burn longer and provide long-term nourishment such as whole-grain bread and lots and lots of vegetables.
+Also, prioritise intake of food rich in iron, such as leafy vegetables and beetroot, and avoid a high intake of vitamin A.

 4. Do Research on Premature Labour

 Twins often arrive earlier than expected.
-Learn about the signs of preterm labour.
+Learn about the signs of preterm labour and seek medical consultation to educate yourself and prepare for it mentally and physically.

 5. Think about the Crib and Clothes to Buy